-NR : Not rated
+NR: Not rated

-In December 2023, S&P lowered the Corporation's corporate credit issuer rating outlook to "negative" following the share buyback transaction (refer to the "Business developments" section).
+In December 2023, S&P lowered Cogeco Communications' and the U.S. subsidiaries' corporate credit issuer rating outlook to "negative" following the share buyback transaction (refer to the "Business developments" section).

 Ratings for long-term debt instruments across the universe of composite rates range from "AAA" (S&P and DBRS) or "Aaa" (Moody's), representing the highest quality of securities rated, to "D" (S&P and DBRS) and "C" (Moody's) for the lowest quality of securities rated.
 Ratings are based on several industry and company specific factors which include financial leverage as one of the key elements considered.